tomlurge/visionion/README.md

-  	cbr			span	-						length of the interval this dataset describes: one of: "h"(hourly), "d" (daily), "m" (monthly) cbr			date	-						start of the time span that this document describes format "YYYY-MM-DD HH" as defined in ISO-8601 cbr			type							one of: "c" (clients), "b" (bridge), "r" (relay) c				cb		mean c				cbcc	mean				{cc:integer ...}
+  	cbr			span	-						length of the interval this dataset describes: one of: "h"(hourly), "d" (daily), "m" (monthly) cbr			date	-						start of the time span that this document describes format "YYYY-MM-DDTHH:MM" as defined by ECMAScript cbr			type							one of: "c" (clients), "b" (bridge), "r" (relay) c				cb		mean c				cbcc	mean				{cc:integer ...}